virtual-labs/exp--elasticity-in-compression-iitd/experiment/experiment-name.md

-## Static modulus of elasticity of Concrete in compression
+Static Modulus of Elasticity of Concrete in Compression